 Like most who live, work, and play in academe, I love books.
 I have long been interested in them.
 I love them objectively.
 I love the way they smell and absolutely understand why the French created a scratch and sniff sticker with that new book smell so one could attach it to their e-reader and thus blend the new technology with at least something of the old sensory experience.
+I know this invention may be apocryphal, but I truly hope not.
 I love the weight of books, the way a well broken in paperback sits in my hand and they way its pages furl under my thumb.
 And I of course love their contents, the worlds they open up, and the way they so often blow my mind and part my hair.

 When I got to university it did not take long for these affections to foster an ongoing interest in the history of books.
 Hence this indulgent entry into the history of Sir Allen Lane and the legacy of his remarkable creation, Penguin Books.